ArekX/vue3-electron-app-template/README.md

 This code is all inside `electron` folder so if your workflow differs then you can just use your own workflow with your own custom electron code.

+### Pages

+Switching between pages is provided by `navigation` library inside `src` folder.
+There is no Vue router because it is not necessary as this is a GUI app and not a web application.

+All pages should be created inside `pages` folder and exposed for navigation inside `pages/index.js`.
+When a page is exposed in `pages/index.js` it becomes available in navigation as `navigation.goTo('ComponentName')`.

+See `src/state/navigation` for function support.

 ## License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: